 This is the power of Theatre of the Oppressed to raise consciousness, open hearts, and develop tools for encounters with authority.
 The powerful integration of justice making and art is a laboratory for tapping into the wisdom of the group.
 By taking turns sharing coping strategies with everyone in the room, we create a shared pool of understanding and meaning.

 Fools Mission is sponsoring quarterly workshops that delve into issues of power and authority.
 We plumb the depths of the immigrant experience, exploring and practicing ways to protect vulnerable families from being torn apart by our dysfunctional and oppressive immigration system.
+Theatre of the Oppressed is a laboratory for a related program, Rapid Response, where citizen allies learn how to respond to text alerts and show up on the scene when immigration officers appear in the community.
 Once you’ve had a direct, embodied experience of what others face, you’ll want to have more.
 Truth telling is liberating.